u-boot/u-boot/doc/usage/environment.rst

     memory.
 In this case U-Boot will NOT COPY the ramdisk at all.
 This may be useful to reduce the boot time on your system, but requires that this feature is supported by your Linux kernel.
+This usage however requires that the user ensure that there will be no overlap with other parts of the image such as the Linux kernel BSS.
+It should not be enabled by default and only done as part of optimizing a deployment.

 ipaddr
     IP address; needed for tftpboot command

 loadaddr
-    Default load address for commands like "bootp", "rarpboot", "tftpboot", "loadb" or "diskboot"
+    Default load address for commands like "bootp", "rarpboot", "tftpboot", "loadb" or "diskboot".
+Note that the optimal default values here will vary between architectures.
+On 32bit ARM for example, some offset from start of memory is used as the Linux kernel zImage has a self decompressor and it's best if we stay out of where that will be working.

 loads_echo
     see CONFIG_LOADS_ECHO